pritchardjeff/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 The model is statistically significant and accurate ~71% of the time, but the lack of significant variables may be evidence of overfitting.
-It would not be a bad idea to look into other data points until the significance of the intercept is reduced.
+It would not be a bad idea to investigate other data points until the significance of the intercept is reduced.

 ## Summary Statistics on Suspension